firefly-oss/lib-transactional-engine/README.md

 - Annotate steps with `@StepEvent(topic = "...", type = "...", key = "...")`.
 - Events are emitted only when the saga completes successfully; failing sagas emit none.
 - Payload = step result; headers = snapshot of `SagaContext.headers()`.
+- Envelope also includes attempts, latencyMs, startedAt, completedAt, and resultType for better observability.
+- toString(): standardized compact JSON-like format (no payload) for safe logging/bridging.
 - Default publisher: Spring ApplicationEvent (in‑process).
 Provide your own `StepEventPublisher` bean to target Kafka/SQS/etc.

 Example: